Is it necessary, and what are the legal and practical implications for employers?

 Better collaboration, improved employee engagement, mentoring of junior colleagues and maintaining performance are some of the reasons cited by employers requiring a return to the office.
 Many employees on the other hand, want to retain the flexibility of working from home.
 There have been a number of high-profile organisations where employees have recently commenced, or voted for, industrial action because of the proposal to reduce the amount of remote working.

-In the webinar, Employment Partners Rajiv Joshi, Paula Kathrens and Bob Cordran will:
+In the webinar, Employment experts Rajiv Joshi, Bob Cordran and Debra Gers:

-- Discuss the legal issues arising out the requirement for more office-based working.
+- Discussed the legal issues arising out the requirement for more office-based working.

-- Consider the practical implications for employers who want a return to the office.
+- Considered the practical implications for employers who want a return to the office.

-- Consider what to do if employees want to work from home full-time.
+- Considered what to do if employees want to work from home full-time.

-- Discuss the sensitive balance between return-to-office initiatives and the need to recruit and retain talented employees.
+- Discussed the sensitive balance between return-to-office initiatives and the need to recruit and retain talented employees.

-- Consider whether the requirement for more office working disproportionately impacts certain groups.
+- Considered whether the requirement for more office working disproportionately impacts certain groups.

 Details